Asymptotic vacua with higher derivatives: Abstract

 \section{Abstract}

 We study limits of vacuum, isotropic universes in the full, effective, four-dimensional theory with higher derivatives.
 We show that all flat vacua as well as general curved ones are globally attracted by the standard, square root scaling solution at early times.
-Open vacua asymptote to horizon-free, Milne states in both directions while closed universes exhibit more complex logarithmic singularities, starting from initial data sets of a smaller dimension.
+Open vacua asymptote to horizon-free, Milne states in both directions while closed universes exhibit more complex logarithmic singularities, starting from initial data sets of a possibly smaller dimension.
+We also discuss the relation of our results to the asymptotic stability of the passage through the singularity in ekpyrotic and cyclic cosmologies.